our0boros/Compendium-of-Materia-Medica/items/report.md

     * The page will search for the plant in the generated plantTree based on the plant id passed in, and add the relevant attributes of the plant instance to the textView of the page.

 4. [DataStream].
 After a user logs in, a background service periodically generates events where random users like the current app user's post.
 The user can see notifications of new events and handle them. (medium)
    * Code: NotificationService.java
    * The service will generate a new event representing other user's like action periodically.
    * The service will also simulate other user sharing posts, reading post information from json.
    * The social page can do real-time update when someone share a new post.
    * If the app user's newest post has less than 6 likes, it will be liked by a random user.
    * User will get notification both as system notification and UI updates.
    <br>
 5. [Search]. (medium)
+    -   Code: Class Token, Class Tokenizer, Class SearchGrammarParser, Class ParserEventHandler
+    -   Users can search for two types of objects, "Plant" and "Post," using a switch.
+Depending on the currently selected object, when the app performs a syntax-based search, it will generate a corresponding result list based on the search logic and display it on the page for users to view in detail.
+    -   When a user inputs a search query, the program first tokenizes the input and then interprets the specific logical content of the syntax (by Class Tokenizer, Class Token).
+    -   At this stage, the backend of the app obtains a reference table of the search content derived from the syntax and the search method (e.g., "AND", "OR") (by Class ParserEventHandler, Class SearchGrammarParser).
+    -   Based on the information provided in the table, it generates a corresponding list of plant or post IDs, then navigates to the search results display page, and loads the specific content through these IDs (by Class SearchGrammarParser, methods getIDListFromSearchedResults, Class SearchedResults).

 ### Custom Features